Winnebago Scout Reservation

 Come join us for our 78th season at one of the finest and longest running Boy Scouts of America summer camps.
 Winnebago Scout Reservation is located in the heart of the Copperas Mountains in Rockaway NJ.
 We have large, private campsites with hundreds of wooded acres for a great summer camp experience.

-We are proud to offer four one-week sessions of day camp and resident camp to Boy Scouts attending with their troop or by themselves!
+We are proud to offer four one-week sessions of day camp and resident camp to Scouts BSA attending with their troop or by themselves!
 Campers attending without their troop will be grouped together and form camp troops.

 Winnebago Scout Reservation is proud to offer the following for troops and individual campers: